slsa-framework/slsa/README.md

 A **software supply chain** is a sequence of steps resulting in the assignment of an artifact to a resource.
 We represent a supply chain as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of sources, builds, dependencies, and deployments.
-A resource’s supply chain is a combination of its dependencies’ supply chains plus its own sources, builds, and deployment.
+A resource's supply chain is a combination of its dependencies' supply chains plus its own sources, builds, and deployment.

 ![supply-chain](images/supply-chain.png)